Sign In

 f(x)=x1,x=0

+The graph of the function f(x)=x1 is a hyperbola, which consists of two symmetrical parts called branches.
+It has two asymptotes, the x- and y-axes.
 The domain and range are all nonzero real numbers.
-Its graph is a hyperbola, which consists of two symmetrical parts called branches.
-Furthermore, it has two asymptotes: the x- and y-axis.

 It is important not to confuse the reciprocal of a function with the inverse of a function.
 For numbers, a-1 refers to the reciprocal a1, while the notation f -1(x) is commonly used to refer to the inverse of a function.